havran/angular-joj-archive-viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+- using https://github.com/havran/jojsk-mp4-scrapper for scraping all episodes for JOJ Inkogito
+- then save file inkognito.json to assets/data/inkognito.json
+- start yarn serve and open http://localhost:4200/
+- you can view episodes without anoying ads

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.